 ‘I have seen first-hand how critical it is to have a love one needing blood and to save her life.
 It is such an amazing cause to get behind and to know that you are making a difference and saving someone’s life.
 It was also awesome to know that less than a week I received a message saying my donation was off to Royal Perth Hospital to save a life.’ – Alanah Comande

 About the author

-Rikki-Lee Bird is our Practice Manager at HLB Mann Judd Insolvency WA.
-Rikki oversees the daily operations of the Bookkeeping, Marketing and Administration of the firm.
+Rikki-Lee Bird is a Practice Manager at HLB Mann Judd Insolvency WA .
+Rikki-Lee helps oversees the daily operations of the firm as well as managers Book-keeping and Marketing.

-If you have any queries about insolvency matters, please feel free to contact Us on 08 9215 7900.
+If you have any queries about insolvency matters, please feel free to contact the team on 08 9215 7900.